wavefrontHQ/docs/pages/doc/logging_log_alerts.md

                         Count of Events
                     </td>
                     <td>
-                        The alert is fired if  the number of logs you get are greater than or less than the alert threshold you define.
+                        The alert is fired when the number of logs for the selected time window are greater than or less than the alert threshold you define.
                     </td>
                 </tr>
                 <tr>